ywssp/bot.wssp/README.md

 This is an open-source Discord bot.

 ## Note
-4.0 might be be the last major update that uses Discord.js v12.
-I will now try to use v13 for future versions.
-This branch will still be updated for bug fixes.
+This version is no longer supported, since it uses Discord.js v12.
+Please use the latest version [here](https://github.com/ywssp/bot.wssp).

 ## .env contents